couchbase/query/docs/n1ql-select.md

     	"name": "n1ql"
     }

-Then the indentifier *name* would evaluate to the value n1ql.
+Then the identifier *name* would evaluate to the value n1ql.

 #### Case-sensitivity of identifiers